opensearch-project/opensearch-java/guides/generic.md

 # Generic Client

 There are rare circumstances when the typed OpenSearch client APIs are too constraining and there is a need to communicate with OpenSearch cluster (or individual nodes) over generic HTTP request / response communication.
-The `OpenSearchGenericClient` could be used in such cases.
+Use `OpenSearchGenericClient` in such cases.

 ## Getting the Client
-The following sample code gets the `OpenSearchGenericClient` rom the `OpenSearchClient` instance.
+The following sample code gets the `OpenSearchGenericClient` from the `OpenSearchClient` instance.

 ```java
 final OpenSearchGenericClient generic = javaClient().generic();
 ```

 ## Sending Simple Request
-The following sample code sends a simple request that does not require any payload to be provided.
+The following sample code sends a simple request that does not require any payload to be provided (typically, `GET` requests).

 ```java
 // compare with what the low level client outputs